Evo Morales: First presidential term: 2006–2009

 In the world there are large and small countries, rich countries and poor countries, but we are equal in one thing, which is our right to dignity and sovereignty.

 — — Evo Morales, Inaugural Speech, 22 January 2006.

 Morales' inauguration took place on 22 January in La Paz.
-It was attended by various heads of state, including Argentina's Kirchner, Venezuela's Chávez, Brazil's Lula da Silva, and Chile's Ricardo Lagos.
-Morales wore an Andeanized suit designed by fashion designer Beatriz Canedo Patiño, and gave a speech that included a minute silence in memory of cocaleros and indigenous activists killed in the struggle.
-He condemned Bolivia's former "colonial" regimes, likening them to South Africa under apartheid and stating that the MAS' election would lead to a "refoundation" of the country, a term that the MAS consistently used over "revolution".
-Morales repeated these views in his convocation of the Constituent Assembly.
+It was attended by heads of state, including Argentina's Kirchner, Venezuela's Chávez, Brazil's Lula da Silva, and Chile's Ricardo Lagos.
+Morales wore an Andeanized suit by fashion designer Beatriz Canedo Patiño, and gave a speech that included a minute silence in memory of cocaleros and indigenous activists killed in the struggle.
+He condemned Bolivia's former "colonial" regimes, likening them to South Africa under apartheid and stating that MAS' election would lead to a "refoundation" of the country.

-In taking office, Morales emphasized nationalism, anti-imperialism, and anti-neoliberalism, although did not initially refer to his administration as socialist.
-He immediately reduced both his own presidential wage and that of his ministers by 57% to $1,875 a month, also urging members of Congress to do the same.
-Morales gathered together a largely inexperienced cabinet made up of indigenous activists and leftist intellectuals, although over the first three years of government there was a rapid turnover in the cabinet as Morales replaced many of the indigenous members with trained middle-class leftist politicians.
+In taking office, Morales emphasized nationalism, anti-imperialism, and anti-neoliberalism, although did not initially call his administration socialist.
+He reduced his own presidential wage and that of his ministers by 57% and urged members of Congress to do the same.
+Morales gathered together a largely inexperienced cabinet made up of indigenous activists and leftist intellectuals, although over the next three years there was a rapid turnover as Morales replaced many of the indigenous members with trained middle-class politicians.
 By 2012 only 3 of the 20 cabinet members identified as indigenous.